“There is no place I would rather be.”

 The sail boat ride from Salt Spring Island to Galiano Island, as part of the Tour des Iles, was the highlight of my weekend.
 Imagine sitting on a white washed deck of a sleek sailboat, captained by the owner who was volunteering his time and his boat to show strangers around his watery neighbourhood.
 On a beautiful sunny day to boot.
 Everyone on board had a story to tell, a joke to share or a scarf to offer if the wind got too cold.
 At the end of our trip, the captain helped each one of us down the stairs by hand, saying “Thank you for visiting the islands.”

 No, thank you, lovely islanders.
 Thank you for such a treat, a brief but unforgettable get-away, a weekend that made me forget my troubles and put a grin back on my face.
 For that, I’m grateful.
-I’m also so thankful to live in a place where an experience as lovely as this is only a ferry ride away.
+I’m thankful to live in a place where paradise is only a ferry ride away.